 There are almost as many reasons for people choosing a career in real estate as there are Realtors in the business.

 Some are seeking flexibility and freedom with their schedules and see being an independent agent as a means to control their schedule.
 There are those that love sales and see this as a place to make their mark.
-While others are passionate about helping buyers and sellers realize their individual home-ownership dreams and have answered the call.
+While others are passionate about helping buyers and sellers realize their individual homeownership dreams and have answered the call.

-Over the years, I’ve had the privilege to chat with thousands of agents and discovered that for most of them it’s a combination of their love of helping others, strong sales acumen and flexibility/freedom in their schedule that lure them into this business.
+Over the years, I’ve had the privilege to chat with thousands of agents and discovered that for most of them, it’s a combination of their love of helping others, strong sales acumen, and flexibility/freedom in their schedule that lure them into this business.

-About the point of breaking or burning out things start to slow down a bit in the business and they think “okay, I can do this” and they continue at it alone.
-Soon, it’s heating up and they just keep pushing through it as now there is no time to hire and train anyone so they must journey on.
+About the point of breaking or burning out, things start to slow down a bit in the business, and they think “okay, I can do this” and they continue at it alone.
+Soon, it’s heating up, and they just keep pushing through it as now there is no time to hire and train anyone so they must journey on.

 Sound familiar?
-Well it should, it’s the story of many of the agents I’ve worked with over the years and the thousands I’ve had conversations with.
-Feeling like the three-legged stool they thought they were on when they started is now just a two-legged and they are in a constant state of trying to keep it balanced without falling over.
+Well, it should, it’s the story of many of the agents I’ve worked with over the years and the thousands I’ve had conversations with.
+Feeling like the three-legged stool they thought they were on when they started is now just a two-legged, and they are in a constant state of trying to keep it balanced without falling over.

 Recently one of our Transaction Coordinators received an email that brought a tear to the eyes of everyone on our team how read it.
-The Realtor was thanking his coordinator for the work she did and how it was helping him have more time in his life for things that really mattered to him, like spending more of it with his kids and less of it at the office following up on things, which by the way he agrees wasn’t his strongest skill.
+The Realtor was thinking his coordinator for the work she did and how it was helping him have more time in his life for things that really mattered to him, like spending more of it with his kids and less of it at the office following up on things, which by the way he agrees wasn’t his strongest skill.
 The day he sent the email was his son’s 16th birthday, he told his Transaction Coordinator that he knew with all that was going on in his business if he didn’t have her helping him he’d be stuck at the office working late rather than spending time with his son.
-A son who he went onto explain was born premature and wasn’t expected to live.
-Needless to say birthdays are pretty special in that family.
+A son whom he went onto explain was born premature and wasn’t expected to live.
+Needless to say, birthdays are pretty special in that family.